yairm210/Unciv/Miscellaneous-JSON-files.md

 ## Eras.json
 [Link to original](https://github.com/yairm210/Unciv/blob/master/android/assets/jsons/Civ%20V%20-%20Vanilla/Eras.json)

 This file should contain all the era's you want to use in your mod.
-Due to this file being recently added, it is not required, yet it will be in the future.

 Each era can have the following attributes:
 | attribute | Type | optional or not | notes |